 “Could I be infected with HIV?”

-An HIV test can also be performed anonymously.
+HIV test and counselling can be performed anonymously.

 How is HIV transmitted?

 HIV is very difficult to be transmitted to another body.
 In order to be infected, a large amount of virus-containing secretions (blood, semen, vaginal secretions, anal secretions, mother’s milk) must enter the body through an entrance portal (open wounds or mucus) and overcome the body’s defenses.
 Therefore, an infection will not occur if it touched intact skin.

 In the majority of cases, HIV is transmitted through unprotected anal or vaginal sex as well as sharing needles for drug use.
 On the other hand, significantly fewer infections occur by swallowing infected sperm.